freiguy1/notes/notes/recipes/ip-corn-beef-cabbage.md

 - Put corned beef in IP and almost cover it with water.
 - Sprinkle seasoning packet over.
 - Meat setting for 90 minutes & quick release steam.
-- Right before meat is done, peel carrots, wash and cut potatoes, and quarter cabbage
+- 15 min before meat is done, peel carrots, wash and cut potatoes, and quarter cabbage
-- When meat done, place meat in oven on warm setting.
+- When meat is done, place meat on baking sheet and quickly cover w/ aluminum foil
 - Place all veggies in liquid from cooking meat.
-- Manual, 3 minutes, natural release 1 minute then quick release steam.
+- Manual setting for 4 minutes, quick release right away (getting closer!)
-    - We did 5 minutes the first time (and natural release for 2 min) and veggies were too soft.
-- Take out meat, slice against the grain and serve with veggies!
+- Right before veggies done, take out meat, slice against the grain and serve with veggies!